MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-deploy.md

 ## Will any Teams license work when communicating with a Remote Assist user?

 Yes.
-Anyone that can log in and use the Teams application on a Windows 10 PC or mobile device can communicate with a Remote Assist user if their tenants are set up correctly.
+Anyone that can sign in and use the Teams application on a Windows 10 PC or mobile device can communicate with a Remote Assist user if their tenants are set up correctly.
 If the Teams user and Remote Assist user are not in the same tenant, learn how to [set up multi-tenant company deployments](multi-tenant-deployment.md), [enable vendors and contractors to use Remote Assist](vendor-use-ra.md), or [enable vendors and contractors to use Teams](vendor-use-teams.md).

 ## Can I assign a Remote Assist license to a user using [Azure AD B2B](https://docs.microsoft.com/azure/active-directory/b2b/what-is-b2b)?